 - Repair, reline, replace, and adjust brakes.

-When polled, Automotive Master Mechanics say the following skills are most frequently used in their jobs:
+These are the skills Automotive Master Mechanics say are the most useful in their careers:

 Repairing: Repairing machines or systems using the needed tools.